Detailed Guide to ServBay Directory Structure

 .pid

-files: Store process IDs of running services.- Socket files: Such as
+files: record process IDs for running services.- Socket files: e.g.,

 php-cgi.sock